How to Play the Waiting Game with Kids

 Yes!
 You get to ask another question.

-Is this animal really big?
+Is this animal bigger than a breadbox?

 Is this animal brown?